Loading

 • Facebook Messenger logo

-A trigger step in the Zap editor with Facebook Messenger selected for the trigger app and New Message Sent to Page for the trigger event.
+A trigger step in the Zap editor with Facebook Messenger selected for the trigger app and New Message sent to Page selected for the trigger event.

-Next, connect your Facebook Messenger account if you haven't already connected it to Zapier.
+Next, connect your Facebook Messenger account if you haven't already.
 You'll be asked to sign in with the Facebook account you use to manage your Facebook Page.
-Leave all permissions set to Yes to give Zapier access to the details of your Facebook page, then click Done.
+Leave all permissions marked YES to give Zapier access to the details of your Facebook page, then click Done.

-Now it's time to set up your trigger step.
-First, select the Facebook Page you want to use for this Zap.
-This will be the page Zapier monitors for incoming messages:
+Next, select the Facebook Page you want to use for this Zap.
+This will be the page Zapier monitors for incoming messages.

 Finally, click on Test and Test Trigger to receive a recent message from your Facebook Page.
-You should see a recent message, as shown below.
-If you don't have any messages in your account, you may want to send in a test message of your own first before testing your step.
+If you don't have any sent messages to your Facebook account, you should send one before testing your step—this will be used to set up the rest of your Zap.
+Select the message you want to use, then click Continue with selected message.

-Step 2: Set up your OpenAI message response prompt
+Step 2: Set up your ChatGPT message response prompt

-If you haven't set up your Zapier connection to OpenAI, you'll have to do that now.
-To start, head back over to platform.openai.com to log into your account.
-At the top right of the page, click on your profile icon and click View API keys:
+If you haven't set up your Zapier connection to ChatGPT, you'll need to do that now.
+To start, go to platform.openai.com to log into your account.
+Expand the left sidebar, and click API keys.

-From that page, click on the + Create new secret key button to generate a new API key.
-You'll need this key to connect to your OpenAI account within Zapier.
+Next, click + Create new secret key to generate a new API key.
+You'll need this key to connect to your ChatGPT account within Zapier.
 Copy this key and store it somewhere safe.

 A list of API keys in an OpenAI account.

-An action step in the Zap editor with OpenAI selected as the action app and Send Prompt selected as the action event.
+An action step in the Zap editor with ChatGPT selected for the action app and Conversation selected for the action event.

-Click on Choose account, and set up a new account by providing the API key you just generated in OpenAI.
+Click on Account, and set up a new account by providing the API key you generated in OpenAI.
 If you already have set up your account connection, simply select your existing account.

-Next, you'll need to add the prompt you want to send to OpenAI.
+Now, it's time to write the prompt.
 You'll want to do some basic prompt engineering to ensure you get the best responses possible.
-While you may be able to get some acceptable responses by simply asking GPT-3 to respond to the inquiry, you'll have more success if you also provide more details about your Facebook Page and some information related to frequently asked questions.
+While you may be able to get some acceptable responses by simply asking ChatGPT to respond to the inquiry, you'll have more success if you also provide more details about your Facebook Page and some information related to frequently asked questions.
 With this in mind, let's walk through an example of how to construct your prompt.

 You are a friendly and helpful customer service agent for a company called Artful Data.
 Artful Data is an online art business that specializes in personalized art pieces for customers.
 We have several different product types, including city maps, star maps of the night sky, and soundwave prints that display the soundwave for an audio file.
 We sell these as paper prints, wood wall hangings, and aluminum wall hangings.
 These are often given as anniversary gifts, engagement gifts, and wedding gifts.
 All aspects of my prints are customizable, including text, colors, and fonts.
 We just got an inquiry on Facebook Messenger from a potential customer.
 Please help to draft a response: